CurtinFRC/2026-Rebuilt/GUI/instructions.md

 # Instrucions:
-# Install python (either from microsoft store or python.org)
-# Open directory in VS and open terminal and run
+Install python (either from microsoft store or python.org) Open directory in VS and open terminal and run
-pip install -r requirements.txt
-# then to run it click on:
+`pip install -r requirements.txt` then to run it click on:
-main.pyw
+`python main.pyw`
-# on file explorer
+on file explorer